bjcosta/landscaping/README.md

 TODO lots of individual ideas/technologies in the aquaponics section

 # Observations

 ## Soil

+TODO add page showing photos of process of soil testing, results analysis and details on what to do

 ## Sunlight

+TODO add page showing analysis of sun progress ove rtime (time-lapse) Show video of modeled sun/shadows from landscaping software and compare to real collected Show design shadows

 ## Drainage and water flow